Common Hedge Parsley, Spreading Hedge Parsley, Field Hedge Parsley, Tall Sock-Destroyer

 The genus, Torilis Adans., Was named and described as such by Michel Adanson in Familles des Plantes in 1763.

-Plants of the World Online by Kew lists 14 species in the Torilis genus (as of 7-14-21 when this page was last updated).
-It is a member of the plant family Apiaceae with 440 genera.
-Those numbers could change as updates are made by POWO.
+As of 11-11-22 when this page was last updated, Plants of the World Online by Kew lists 15 species in the Torilis genus.
+It is a member of the plant family Apiaceae with 444 genera.
+Those numbers could change as updates are made on POWO.

 The distribution map above for Torilis arvensis is from Plants of the World Online.
 Areas in green show where the species is native and purple where it has been introduced.
-The map on the USDA Plants Database for North America (above Mexico) is the same.
+The map on the USDA Plants Database for North America (above Mexico) is similar.

 The above distribution map above for Torilis japonica is from the Plants of the World Online.
-Areas in green are where the species is native, purple where it has been introduced, and gold where it is unlikely… The map on the USDA Plants Database for North America (above Mexico) is about the same.
+Areas in green are where the species is native, purple where it has been introduced, and gold where it is unlikely… The map on the USDA Plants Database for North America (above Mexico) is similar.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 Torilis arvensis (Common Hedge Parsley) is one of those species you love to hate.
-I remember as far back when I was a kid coming inside from playing and having those darn stick-tights stuck to my socks.
+I remember as far back as when I was a kid coming inside from playing and having those darn stick tights stuck to my socks.
 My mother would have to remove them from my socks before washing the clothes until she decided to teach me a lesson.
-One day, she didn’t remove them and when I went to put on my socks, the stick-tights were still on them.
+One day, she didn’t remove them and when I went to put on my socks, the stick tights were still on them.
 From then on, I tried to avoid them.

-Even now, I despise wildflower hunting and walking through a patch of the Hedge Parsley.
-Even if I need photos of a plant behind them, I try to find a way around…
+Even now, I despise wildflower hunting and walking through a patch of Hedge Parsley.
+Even if I need photos of a plant behind them, I try to find a way around them…

 One of my favorite wildflower sites, Missouri Plants, has a page for Torilis japonica and says Torilis arvensis is a synonym.
 It is a great website, but a little out-of-date as far as some accepted names are concerned (only a few).
 Plants of the World Online and most other databases list both species as accepted.
 Illinois Wildflowers states Torilis japonica “has about 8 linear bracts at the base of each compound umbel, and the bristles of its seeds have hooked tips.”

 SO, here I am on July 11 to check for hooked tips with a magnifying glass.
-The above photo are from old seeds, likely leftover from 2020.
+The above photo is from old seeds, likely leftover from 2020.
 I couldn’t really tell.

 Hmmm… HOLY CRAP!
 There are hooked tips!!!